sws2apps/sws2apps-docs/organized/docs/onboarding/register-and-login.md

 Click the "Baptized brother" button.
 This option is for all baptized brothers, including:
 - Baptized brothers, that don’t have any responsibilities yet (but might have in the future),
-- Baptized brothers, that have responsibilities (e.g help with territories, filling out forms, etc),
+- Baptized brothers, that have responsibilities (e.g., help with territories, filling out forms, etc.),
 - Ministerial servants,
 - Elders.